Smoked Cod [Easy Barbecue Fish Recipe]

 Smoked cod cooked low and slow over applewood for a delicious serving of barbecue white fish.
 Discover how to smoke this delicious seafood today.

-hot smoked cod recipe
+smoked cod

 Smoked cod is the best way to enjoy this classic white fish.
 Made with a simple dry brine before hot smoked for less than an hour, this quick and simple smoked fish recipe is perfect for a quick appetizer or a camping meal on the road.